BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 This component allows to change either, or both.

 ### Remove blur graphics from items
 Removes eye-straining blur graphics from several items.
-Doesn't change actual Blur spell.
+Doesn't change the actual Blur spell.

 Currently includes:
 - Semaj's cloak